Cleveland 2017Read more about Cleveland 2017

 This is HMICFRS’ fourth PEEL (police effectiveness, efficiency and legitimacy) assessment of Cleveland Police.
 PEEL is designed to give the public information about how their local police force is performing in several important areas, in a way that is comparable both across England and Wales, and year on year.
 The assessment is updated throughout the year with our inspection findings and reports.

 The extent to which the force is effective at keeping people safe and reducing crime is not yet graded.

 The extent to which the force is efficient at keeping people safe and reducing crime is good.

-My overall assessment of Cleveland’s performance will be published in spring 2018, following the publication of the legitimacy and effectiveness inspections in December 2017 and March 2018, respectively.
+My overall assessment of Cleveland’s performance will be published in spring 2018, following the publication of the effectiveness inspections in March 2018.